serokell/universum/CONTRIBUTING.md

 If you fix bugs or add new features, please add tests.

-After all above is done commit and push to your fork.
+After everything above is done, commit and push to your fork.
 Now you are ready to [submit a pull request][pr]!

 ----------